Liu Ying (prince)

-Liu Ying (刘英 (劉英, Liú Yīng)) (died 71) was a Chinese monarch.
-He was the son of Emperor Guangwu of Han, and half-brother of Emperor Ming of Han.
+Liu Ying (刘英 (劉英, Liú Yīng)) (died 3 June 71) was a Chinese prince.
+He was a son of Emperor Guangwu of Han, and half-brother of Emperor Ming of Han.
 After becoming Prince of Chu, he was a known supporter of many religions.
 In particular, his sponsorship of Buddhism in 65 CE is the first documented case of Buddhist practices in China.

-Born to the Lady Xu (許氏), a junior consort of Emperor Guangwu, Liu Ying was given the rank of duke in 39 CE, and prince (wáng) in 41 CE.
-The next year he received Chu as his hereditary fiefdom, with his capital at Pengcheng (modern Xuzhou, Jiangsu).
+Born to Lady Xu (許氏), a junior consort of Emperor Guangwu with the rank of meiren, Liu Ying was given the rank of duke on 22 May 39 CE, and prince (wáng) in the second half of 41 CE.
+The next year, he received Chu as his hereditary fiefdom, with his capital at Pengcheng (modern Xuzhou, Jiangsu).
 The young Liu Ying seems to have been close to his half-brother Liu Zhuang, the future Emperor Ming.
 He is also said to have travelled widely and gained an interest in Huang-Lao Daoism (黃老) and Buddhism (浮屠, literally "Buddha").
 After Liu Ying became a prince, he actively supported both religions in the hope of finding a drug of longevity or immortality.

 Because of these activities, Liu Ying was suspected of treasonous intrigue and the subject of an imperial edict from Emperor Ming.
 The edict, which survives in the Book of the Later Han shows that at the time the Buddha was associated in the opinion of the Chinese imperial court with Daoism.
 He was treated like a god to whom sacrifices and fasting took place.
 Buddhism was described as "humane" and generally accepted by the elite.
 Citing Liu Ying's support of Daoism and Buddhism, Henri Maspero noted, "It is a very curious fact that, throughout the whole Han dynasty, Taoism and Buddhism were constantly confused and appeared as a single religion."